nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User gives the command to remove a student from the AddressBook.
+1. User gives the command to remove a student from the StudentManagerPro.
-2. System validates the input.
+2. System validates the input's format.
-3. System validates the input's format.
+3. System validates the input.
 4. System removes the student from the system.
 5. System confirms the success by displaying a success message.
     Use case ends.

 **Extensions**

 * 2a.
-User leaves the name field empty.
+User enters invalid characters.
     * 2a1.
-System displays an error message to ask for a valid name of the student to be removed.
+System displays an error message to ask for a valid name command format, with no special characters.
       Use case ends.

-* 2b.
-User enters a name that does not exist in the system.
-    * 2b1.
-System displays an error message to ask for a valid name of a student in the system.
-      Use case ends.

 * 3a.
-User enters invalid characters.
+User leaves the name field empty.
     * 3a1.
 System displays an error message to ask for a valid name.
+      Use case ends.

+* 3b.
+User enters a name that does not exist in the system.
+    * 3b1.
+System displays an error message to ask for a valid name of a student in the system.
       Use case ends.